Applications and Forms

 Freshman Applicants: In order to be considered for NYU scholarship, you must complete all required applications by our deadlines.
 Please review How to Apply to learn which applications are relevant to you.
 Late CSS Profile applications will not be accepted for scholarship consideration.
 The FAFSA can be filed at any time to be reviewed for federal aid eligibility.

-Important financial aid dates and deadlines are posted one month in advance on the Events Calendar below.
+Important financial aid and financial literacy dates and deadlines are posted one month in advance below.
+For complete dates and deadlines, please see our Events Calendar.

 Direct Deposit of Scholarship/Fellowship Stipends